 Harvest Community House for Women and Children

 A Diamond in the Ruff, Independent Living for single women

 In 2019, A Diamond in the Ruff, Inc. partnered with ROOTS Community Health Center, offering three years of our housing program services and utilizing their continuum of wraparound of services for our clients.
-Within the same year, A Diamond in the Ruff, partnered with The City of Oakland and The Oakland Community Land Trust for the acquisition, rehabilitation, and purchase of the property at our transitional house called; Harvest House Community for Women and Children.
+Within that same year, A Diamond in the Ruff, partnered with The City of Oakland, along with the Oakland Community Land Trust for the acquisition, rehabilitation, and purchase of the property at Transitional house called; Harvest House Community for women with children.